arikhris/shiori-fujino.github.io/_posts/2020-09-29-How-It-Began.md

 FYI, I have never done *Jailbreak* or anything similar because I'm not a komputa person.
 I've heard from people saying that the *Jailbreaking* is good because I can install many more apps for **FREE**.
 That means I don't have to pay *Grammarly* yearly, as well as *iCloud*, *Apple Music* kind of service that I'm paying for could be totally free.

 Also, this is what I learnt recently by the way.
 People do Jailbreak their phone because they want *Privilege Escalation*.
 Although, I never thought that I want to do it because simply It looks too complicate to accomplish it to me, and the security vulnerability never appealed to me.
-I've been using banking app since long time ago and I never wanted to someone steal my money.
+I've been using banking app since long time ago and I never wanted to someone steals my money.

 ***But PayPal did it when it was 20..18.
 Someone used my PayPal account to spend $99 on google play store.
 PayPal said it's my fault that I never changed my password since the joining date.
 It's ridiculous.***